 Chinese Tallow is a highly invasive species.
 In fact, it is one of the most invasive species of tree in the U.S.

 Think about this: the crown of the tree can grow to be 30 feet wide and it can be upward of 40 feet tall.
 The root system of this tree is simply massive and will choke out anything else around it.
+It can even invade your sewer line, causing massive damage to your property.

 The Weeping Willow